-Kendall Jenner’s ‘Bizarre’ NYFW Street Look Is So Weird, It’s Kind Of Worth A Look
+Kendall Jenner’s ‘Bizarre’ NYFW Street Look Is So Weird, It’s Kind Of Worth A Peek

 Kendall Jenner is known for being offbeat.
 In fact, the Keeping Up With The Kardashians star earned her status as a style queen precisely for braving unusual looks and, as a result, the 23-year-old’s ensembles frequently hit the top of style reporters’ lists.
 Kendall’s latest look at New York Fashion Week may have been ultra-stylish, but what she wore has also been dubbed “bizarre” by The Daily Mail.

-Kendall was spotted making her way to a fitting in a pair of jeans paired with a simple white top and an interesting, boxy and very oversized red jacket.
+Kendall was spotted making her way to a fitting while wearing a pair of jeans paired with a simple white top and a boxy and extremely oversized red jacket.
 The outfit seemed to flatter the star but the source was quick to make certain comparisons.
-References to Scottish-American singer David Byrne were made since the Talking Heads frontman was known for wearing an oversized suit.
+References to Scottish-American singer David Byrne were made since the Talking Heads frontman had been known for wearing an oversized suit.
 Of course, The Daily Mail immediately offered a photo of the 67-year-old rocking his iconic ensemble from back in the day.

 While viewers may have found the look to be a little odd, they could not deny that Kendall looked great.
-The Adidas spokesperson was photographed smiling from behind a pair of statement shades, with her trademark dark locks perfecgly framing her face.
+The Adidas spokesperson was photographed smiling from behind a pair of statement shades, with her trademark dark locks perfectly framing her face.
 As for the jacket, the source appeared to be a bit harsh as The Daily Mail used “ill-fitting” to describe the garment.

 This wouldn’t be the first time Kendall has rocked oversized outerwear.
-Vogue has chronicled the model modeling a look similar to what she wore on her most recent social media post, although that styling appeared to be done for a shoot.
+Vogue has chronicled her modeling a look similar to what she wore on her most recent social media post, although that styling appeared to be created for a photo shoot.

 Winter is coming ! pic.twitter.com/obJe6bO87B